nguyenhuy0905/simple-utest/README.md

     - You do have to write a good amount of boilerplate code, like `dstest_begin_run()` and `dstest_end_run()` at the end of the test file.
     - Or `dstest_begin_declare(testname)` and `dstest_end_declare(testname)` inside a test area.
     - Then you have to list all tests to run using `dstest_run(testname)`
+- If you're in source codes of headers (except `dead-simple-test.h`), your LSP may note you about an error.
+That is totally fine though.
+Everything still runs perfectly fine if in your code file, you only include `dead-simple-test.h`
 ### Plans
 - [ ] Write some documentation.
+- [ ] Think of a way to fix log fail exclusion option